The Modern Study of Mishna: Rabbi Dr. David Zvi Hoffmann’s Approach

 Academic Study of Mishna: 19th Century Germany

-In this essay, we turn to these modern beginnings of academic Rabbinics scholarship, and more specifically, to late nineteenth century Germany, where Rabbi Dr. David Zvi Hoffmann worked out a distinct, Orthodox approach to critical Mishnah study4 that attempted to understand the historical development of the Mishnah from within itself and from rabbinic and non-rabbinic sources related to it.
-Alongside the work of other nineteenth century Talmudists like Rabbi Dr. Zekharia Frankel, Hoffman’s scholarship laid the groundwork for twentieth century scholarship of the Mishnah.
+In this essay, we turn to these modern beginnings of academic Rabbinics scholarship, and more specifically, to late nineteenth-century Germany, where Rabbi Dr. David Zvi Hoffmann worked out a distinct, Orthodox approach to critical Mishnah study that attempted to understand the historical development of the Mishnah from within itself and from rabbinic and non-rabbinic sources related to it.
+Alongside the work of other nineteenth-century Talmudists like Rabbi Dr. Zekharia Frankel, Hoffman’s scholarship laid the groundwork for twentieth century scholarship of the Mishnah.
 What sets Hoffmann apart from his contemporaries is his attempt to derive the history of the development of the Mishnah not only from references to its composition scattered across other traditional texts, but by carefully examining the work itself, and by “excavating” its layers.

 In the wake of European Jewish Emancipation, a number of Jewish scholars sought to place the study of Judaism on par with the academic study of European cultures by founding a program of study known in German as Wissenschafts des Judentums – the “Science” of Judaism.
 Many of Wissenschaft’s practitioners wanted to support changes in Jewish life that made it more compatible with a cultured German lifestyle.
 As a result, the movement was often seen negatively by traditionalists, and academically-trained Orthodox Jews like Hoffmann who did take part in Wissenschafts des Judentums saw it as their job to defend the Jewish tradition.